Pamela Garcia is a photographer and artist who currently resides in Los Angeles. Growing up in California

 What inspired you take your images?

-The intention behind it.
-I believe that if you can look at a photograph of someone and feel a profound feeling, then it’s a good portrait.
+I believe that if you can look at a photograph of someone and feel a feeling, then it is good.

 What do you think makes a memorable project?

-Creating something you love, and inspiring others at the same time.
+Creating something that inspires the artist as well as inspiring others at the same time.

 How do you know you got the shot you wanted?